-The iPhone camera gets better with every new iteration, which isn’t surprising given it’s one of the most popular smartphone cameras in existence.
-As image quality improves and resolution continues to climb, however, you’re going to need more storage space.
-And with support for RAW images and 4K videos, those files are now even larger.
-So for shutterbugs who use a 32GB (or smaller) iPhone, how do you maintain creativity without maxing out the storage capacity?
-You’ll want to learn how to transfer photos from your iPhone to a computer.
+The iPhone camera gets better with every new iteration, which isn’t surprising given it’s one of the most popular cameras in existence.
+As image quality improves and resolution continues to climb, however, you’re going to need more storage space, and with support for RAW images and 4K videos, those files are now even larger.
+So for shutterbugs snapping lots of photos, particularly those with a 32GB (or smaller) iPhone, you’ll need to learn how to transfer photos from your iPhone to a computer.

-Fortunately, there are plenty of ways to quickly and easily back up your photos to your computer or the cloud, which not only saves you space, but ensures your photos will be readily accessible elsewhere in the event your phone is stolen or breaks.
-Below are a few of our favorite methods for doing so, whether you want to rely on a direct connection or one of many cloud-based apps.
+Below are a few of our favorite methods for backing up iPhone photos, whether you want to rely on a direct connection or one of many cloud-based services.
 (The processes described here also applies to the iPad and iPod Touch.)

 There’s more to Apple’s mobile operating system than you might think.
 Fortunately, we’ve rounded up some of our favorite iOS tips and tricks in one handy guide.